What is this medication?

 What if I miss a dose?

-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-What should I watch for while using this medicine?
+What should I watch for while using this medication?

-Tell your doctor or healthcare provider if your symptoms do not start to get better or if they get worse.
+Visit your care team for regular checks on your progress.
+Tell your care team if your symptoms do not start to get better or if they get worse.

-Do not take other medicines that contain aspirin, ibuprofen, or naproxen with this medicine.
+Do not take other medications that contain aspirin, ibuprofen, or naproxen with this medication.
 Side effects such as stomach upset, nausea, or ulcers may be more likely to occur.
-Many medicines available without a prescription should not be taken with this medicine.
+Many non-prescription medications contain aspirin, ibuprofen, or naproxen.
+Always read labels carefully.

-What side effects may I notice from receiving this medicine?
+What side effects may I notice from receiving this medication?

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Where should I keep my medicine?
+Where should I keep my medication?